Pandemic mystery: Scientists focus on COVID's animal origins | Health

 Since COVID-19 emerged, many types of animals have gotten infected, including pet cats, dogs and ferrets; zoo animals such as big cats, otters and non-human primates; farm-raised mink; and white-tailed deer.

-Most got the virus from people, according to the U.S. Centers for Disease Control and Prevention, which says that humans can spread it to animals during close contact but that the risk of animals transmitting it to people is low.
+Most got the virus from people, according to the US Centres for Disease Control and Prevention, which says that humans can spread it to animals during close contact but that the risk of animals transmitting it to people is low.

 Another fear, however, is that animals could unleash new viral variants.
 Some wonder if the omicron variant began this way.